 HR analytics is a data-driven perspective on human resource management.
-HR analytics, also defined as workforce planning, process metrics, or talent analytics, focuses on studying people issues and using the information to analyze important questions about your company.
+It is also defined as workforce planning, process metrics, or talent analytics, focuses on studying people issues and using the information to analyze important questions about your company.
 This allows for more informed and data-driven planning.

 Why is it necessary to use a specific form of analytics when most businesses already have data that is frequently gathered?
 Isn’t it possible for HR to just look at the statistics they have had?